AlbertFKHansen/ProjectWork/README.md

 ## Directories:
 ```
 Data/                       <- Contains all datasets used in the paper.
-├── coil100/
+├── coil100/                <- The coil 100 dataset, 7200 files, 130.6 MB
 │   ├── rot/
 │   ├── coil100.py          <- script for organizing the coil 100 dataset.
 │   ├── GT_labels.json      <- Ground Truths for every object in the dataset.
 │   └── labels.json         <- Combination of Dataset GT and ImageNet classes.
-├── combined/               <- Contains the combined GT and labels for coil100 and Dataset. used in report.
+├── combined/               <- Combined GT and labels for coil100 and Dataset.
 │   ├── GT_labels.json
 │   └── labels.json
-├── Dataset/                <- Our Dataset; TRIIL-17
+├── Dataset/                <- Our Dataset; TRIIL-17.
+2006 files, 2.48 GB
 │   ├── rot/
 │   ├── temp/
 │   ├── GT_labels.json
 │   └── labels.json
-└── processed/              <- The processed version of TRILL-17
+└── processed/              <- The processed version of TRILL-17, 3.09 GB
     ├── rot/
     ├── temp/
     ├── GT_labels.json